 I finish the last Metroid in the section, the earthquake starts and I head back to the main shaft.
 As I reach the entrance to the second level, I get my first jump scare of the game; there was an Alpha Metroid in a room I wasn’t expecting.
 I had forgotten about the Metroid husk at the entrance to the section that was supposed to warn me.
 Isn’t that delightful?
 That such an old game can scare someone with so little.

 33 Metroids Left

 I’m in a new section and I feel like I’m discovering the world of the game for the first time.
 I don’t think I used to understand what the game was trying to convey through its environments.
 Each section is supposed to be a Chozo structure built inside a large cavern.
 I don’t think I understood that when I was playing as a kid.
 Why am I seeing things now that I didn’t see before?
-It might be because of the two remakes I played that extrapolated each segment into modern ideas; Milton Guasti turned the couple of straight pipes I’m navigating around right now into a full-blown pumping station.
-It might also be because playing the game on my Game Boy Advance SP is *literally enlightening.
+It might be because of Milton Guasti and his AM2R that turned the couple of straight pipes I’m navigating around right now into a full-blown pumping station.
+It might also be because I’m playing the game on a Game Boy Advance SP, which is literally enlightening.
 Last time I seriously played the game, I didn’t have an SP with a backlit modern screen.
-But now that I have the best possible screen to enjoy Game Boy games, I can see all the little details the developers put in to build their environments.
+But now that I have the best possible display to enjoy Game Boy games, I can see all the little details the developers put in to build their environments.

 Day Four: The Twin Tubes